Skip to content

 • Staff commuting to and from work

-• Buildings owned by us which are leased to and operated entirely by third parties including some industrial units and some schools
+• Buildings owned by us which are leased to and operated entirely by third parties including academies, industrial units and business centres

 • Procurement of goods and services